tannc28/sheetcards/README.md

 # Sheets2Anki

-**Sheets2Anki** is an Anki add-on that syncs your Anki decks with a Google Sheets document published as CSV.
-It supports both Basic and Cloze note types, automatically assigns tags, and removes cards that are no longer in Google Sheets.
+**Sheets2Anki** is an Anki add-on that synchronizes your Anki decks with a published Google Sheets CSV.
+Your Google Sheets document serves as the source of truth: when you sync, cards are created, updated, or removed in your Anki deck to reflect the sheet’s contents.
+This add-on is currently in **beta**, so features and behavior may still change.

 ## Features

-- **Sync from Google Sheets (CSV):** Publish your Google Sheet as a CSV and easily integrate with Anki.
+- **Google Sheets as Source of Truth:**
+  Your published Google Sheet determines the cards present in Anki.
-- **Supports Cloze and Basic Cards:** Automatically detect if a question is Cloze-formatted or a simple Q&A.
+- **Supports Both Basic and Cloze Cards:**
+  Automatically detects Cloze formatting (`{{c1::...}}`) in the question field for Cloze cards.
+Other questions become Basic cards.
-- **Automatic Tag Assignment:** Tags are derived from a specified column in your sheet.
+- **Automatic Tag Assignment:**
+  If you have a `tags` column in your sheet, those tags will be assigned to the cards in Anki.
+- **Deck Maintenance:**
-- **Removes Deleted Cards:** If a card no longer appears in the Google Sheet, it’s removed from Anki to maintain consistency.
+  - **Removed in Sheet → Removed in Anki:** If a card disappears from the sheet, it is removed from Anki on the next sync.
+  - **Removed in Anki → Not Removed in Sheet:** There is **no reverse sync**.
+Deleting a card in Anki does not affect the sheet; the card may reappear if you sync again unless it’s removed from the sheet.

+**Important:** This add-on is in **beta** and currently supports only Basic and Cloze note types.
+Future updates may improve or extend functionality.

+## No Reverse Sync & Deck Disconnection

+- **No Reverse Sync:**
+  All changes flow from Google Sheets to Anki.
+If you delete or modify a card in Anki, it will not update the sheet.
+To permanently remove a card, remove it from the sheet before syncing again.

+- **Syncing vs. Disconnecting a Remote Deck:**
+  - **Sync Once and Disconnect:**
+    You can sync a deck once, and then if you prefer to manage cards locally without further remote updates, go to `Tools > Manage Remote Deck > Disconnect Remote Deck`.
+This "unlinks" Anki from the sheet.
+The local deck remains and can be edited freely in Anki as a normal deck.
+  - **Continuous Syncing:**
+    Alternatively, you can keep the deck connected and continue updating your Google Sheets document.
+Upon each sync, Anki updates to match the sheet.
+If you want a card gone, you must remove it from the sheet, as deletions in Anki alone won't persist after a resync.

+## Example Google Sheets Document

+Use this [example Google Sheets document](https://docs.google.com/spreadsheets/d/1S97fZkuw1DctJhBB1yaiWiSh5grmNmY9Gp8KVPCpMfU/edit?usp=sharing) as a starting template.
+- Just copy and paste: `question`, `answer`, and `tags` columns as needed.
+- Add Cloze-formatted questions (e.g., `{{c1::essential}}`) for Cloze cards.
+- After finalizing, publish the sheet as a CSV (File > Publish to the Web) and copy the CSV URL.

 ## Installation

+1. **Download the `.ankiaddon` File:**
-1. Go to the [Releases](https://github.com/sebastianpaez/sheets2anki/releases) page of this repository.
+   - Go to the [Releases](https://github.com/your-username/sheets2anki/releases) page of this repository.
-2. Download the latest `.ankiaddon` file.
+   - Download the latest `.ankiaddon`.

+2. **Install in Anki:**
-3. In Anki, go to `Tools > Add-ons > Install from file...`.
+   - In Anki, go to `Tools > Add-ons > Install from file...`.
-4. Select the downloaded `.ankiaddon` file and restart Anki.
+   - Select the downloaded `.ankiaddon` file.
+   - Restart Anki when prompted.

 ## Usage

 1. **Add a New Remote Deck:**
-   - Go to `Tools > Manage Remote Deck > Add New Remote Deck`.
+   - `Tools > Manage Remote Deck > Add New Remote Deck`.
-   - Paste the URL of your published Google Sheet CSV.
+   - Paste the published CSV URL from your Google Sheet.
    - Enter a deck name and confirm.

-2. **Syncing Decks:**
+2. **Sync Decks:**
-   - Go to `Tools > Manage Remote Deck > Sync Remote Decks` to synchronize your local Anki deck with Google Sheets.
+   - `Tools > Manage Remote Deck > Sync Remote Decks` to update Anki from the sheet.

-3. **Remove a Remote Deck:**
+3. **Disconnect a Remote Deck:**
-   - Go to `Tools > Manage Remote Deck > Remove Remote Deck`.
+   - `Tools > Manage Remote Deck > Remove Remote Deck`.
-   - Select the deck you want to unlink.
+   - This unlinks the remote sheet.
+The local deck remains, allowing you to manage it entirely in Anki going forward.

 ## Requirements

 - **Anki Version:** Compatible with Anki 2.1.x.
-- **Models Needed:**
+- **Note Models Needed:**
-  - **Basic Model:** Should have `Front` and `Back` fields.
+  - **Basic:** Fields `Front` and `Back`.
-  - **Cloze Model:** Should have `Text` and `Extra` fields.
+  - **Cloze:** Fields `Text` and `Extra`.

+Confirm these models exist before syncing.

 ## Troubleshooting

-- **No Cards Imported?:** Check that your CSV headers are correct (`question`, `answer`, `tags`) and that your note models exist.
+- **No Cards Imported?**
+  Check CSV headers (`question`, `answer`, `tags`) and ensure required note models exist.
-- **Permission Denied (Publickey):** If using Git via SSH, ensure your SSH keys are correctly added to GitHub.
-- **Cards Not Deleting?:** Verify that the cards no longer appear in the CSV and re-sync.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact
-For suggestions or issues, please open an issue on GitHub or contact me via [Your Contact Info or GitHub Profile].
+- **Changes Not Updating?**
+  Wait a few minutes after editing the sheet or verify the correct published CSV URL.
+- **Cloze Cards Not Forming?**
+  Ensure Cloze syntax (`{{c1::...}}`) is correct and the Cloze model has `Text` and `Extra` fields, see Example Google Sheets Document above.
+- **Cards Reappearing After Deletion in Anki?**
+  Remember there’s no reverse sync.
+Remove the card from the sheet if you want it gone permanently.

+## Beta Status and Future Plans

+Sheets2Anki is in beta.
+Basic and Cloze types are supported now, but more features and improvements may follow as the project evolves.
+Keep an eye on this repository for updates.